saady789/paytm/README.md

 This project is build under the 100xdevs cohort by harkirat singh.
-It used nextjs graphql elephantSQL recoil nextauth
+It used nextjs graphql prisma postgreSQL recoil nextauth